 - Your I-90 receipt

-To ensure that you are as prepared as possible, consider speaking with a qualified immigration law firm.
-Depending on your specific situation, we may recommend that you take other forms, such as death certificates, with you.
+To ensure you are as prepared as possible, consider speaking with a qualified immigration law firm.
+Depending on your specific situation, we may recommend taking other forms, such as death certificates, with you.

 Is an I-551 Stamp the Same as a Green Card?